Gothograecia: Attestations

-There is a surviving early 8th-century lead seal of a certain Theodore, described as the silentiarios and dioiketes of the Gothograeci.
-Since these are fiscal offices, the seal shows that Gothograeci constituted a fiscal unit as well as a military one around the time of the rebellion.
+There is a surviving early 8th-century lead seal of a certain Theodore, described as holding the court rank of silentiarios and the post of dioiketes (fiscal supervisor) of the Gothograeci.
+This shows that the Gothograeci constituted a fiscal unit as well as a military one around the time of the rebellion.

 In 844 or 845, Archbishop George of Mytilene is said to have spent two stormy days and nights at sea sailing from Lesbos to Gothograecia.
 This account is found in the Life of George and his saintly brothers David the Monk and Symeon the Stylite, which was probably compiled in the 11th century.
 The location of Gothograecia is not entirely clear from the text.
-On a certain reading of the text, Gothograecia is on Lesbos.
+On a certain reading of the text, Gothograecia is on or near Lesbos.
 On the other hand, it may be read as saying that George sailed to Lesbos to attend to a friend who hailed from Gothograecia.
 On any reading, Gothograecia is not far from Lesbos.

 The next reference to the Gothograeci is of little historical value except as an attestation of the existence of a people of this name.
 In the early 10th century, Arethas of Caesarea wrote a commentary on the Book of Revelation in which he identifies Gog and Magog with the Scythian peoples, who are constantly warring among themselves and fleeing for refuge to the Roman Empire.
 He seeks to identify various places and peoples within the empire as the product of Scythian refugees, among them Scythopolis in Palestine, a division of Goths that settled in Asia and their military formation, the Thaifali and the Gothograeci.
 The last two groups, he says, are also called Huns.
 Arethas distinguishes between the Goths and the Gothograeci, but since he is collecting references from literary sources it is not clear what significance should be attached to this.
 The reference to the Taifals, some of whom were settled in Phrygia late in the 4th century, led Gustav Anrich to suggest that they were the original Gothograeci.